microsoft/azure-pipelines-vscode/README.md

     `git remote add <remote-name> <remote-url>`

-- **The current branch doesn't have a tracking branch, and the selected repository has no remotes**: You can Configure Pipeline on git repository backed by GitHub or Azure Repos.
-To add a new remote git repository, run `git remote add <remote-name> <remote-url>`
+- **The current branch doesn't have a tracking branch, and the selected repository has no remotes**: You can configure a pipeline for a Git repository backed by GitHub or Azure Repos.
+To add a new remote Git repository, run `git remote add <remote-name> <remote-url>`

-- **Failed to determine Azure Repo details from remote url**: If you are configuring pipeline for a git repository backed by Azure Repos, ensure that the remote-url points to a valid Azure Repos git repository url.
+- **Failed to determine Azure Repo details from remote url**: If you're configuring a pipeline for a Git repository backed by Azure Repos, ensure that it has a remote pointing to a valid Azure Repos Git repo URL.

 # Contributing